Risa Jaroslow & Dancers

 Jaroslow is dedicated to including diverse communities as participants and audience.
 Using the distinctive series of teaching techniques she has developed, she engages dancers of all levels and people of all ages and abilities.
 She has worked with The New York Society for the Deaf; The Initiative for Women with Disabilities; The Welfare Rights Initiative; Project FIND, serving senior adults; The Lower East Side Girls Club, serving pre-teen girls; Youth Enrichment Services, serving gay and lesbian youth; and Voices of Women and Dwa Fanm, serving survivors of domestic violence.

-Her work has been supported by the NYC Department of Cultural Affairs, The Lower Manhattan Cultural Council, the National Endowment for the Arts, The Ford Foundation, The Trust for Mutual Understanding, Arts-Link, the Jerome Robbins Trust, the Zellerbach Family Foundation and New Music USA, among others.
+Her work has been supported by the NYC Department of Cultural Affairs, The Lower Manhattan Cultural Council, the National Endowment for the Arts, The Ford Foundation, The Trust for Mutual Understanding, Arts-Link, the Jerome Robbins Trust, the Zellerbach Family Foundation, the Kenneth Rainin Foundation, the Phyllis C Wattis Foundation, the City of Oakland and New Music USA, among others.
 She has been a New York Foundation for the Arts fellow, and in 2005 was the first Jerome Robbins Fellow at the Liguria Study Center in Bogliasco, Italy.